mittelmark/pantcl4r/README.md

 programming code where the code can be evaluated by the script language or a diagram, charting or diagramming tool and the output will  be embedded in the final manuscript.

-This is a small scale alternative to Sweave, Rmarkdown, Knitr etc.
+This is a small scale alternative to Sweave, Rmarkdown, Knitr etc. It is essentially a wrapper for the [pantcl](https://github.com/mittelmark/pantcl) which does not need an installed version of pandoc or any other R package.

 It allows the embedding for the following programming languages and tools: